 The following definitions from the International Council of Nurses (ICN) and International Confederation of Midwives (ICM) help distinguish between the professions of nursing and midwifery.
 The ICM definition is far more extensive than the ICN definition, however both are included to demonstrate similarities rather than differences.

 Nursing encompasses autonomous and collaborative care of individuals of all ages, families, groups and communities, sick or well and in all settings.
 Nursing includes the promotion of health, prevention of illness, and the care of ill, disabled and dying people.
 Advocacy, promotion of a safe environment, research, participation in shaping health policy and in patient and health systems management, and education are also key nursing roles.
 (ICN 2010).

-In Australia, nursing is also defined through the enrolled nurse, registered nurse and nurse practitioner competencies, and the code of conduct and code of ethics for nurses in Australia.
+In Australia, nursing is also defined through the enrolled nurse, registered nurse and nurse practitioner standards for practice, and the code of conduct and code of ethics for nurses in Australia.

 The ICM definition of midwifery states that:

 A midwife is a person who has successfully completed a midwifery education program that is duly recognised in the country where it is located and that is based on the ICM essential competencies for basic midwifery practice and the framework of the ICM global standards for midwifery education; who has acquired the requisite qualifications to be registered and or legally licensed to practise midwifery and use the title ‘midwife’: and who demonstrates competence in the practice of midwifery.